Integrative Medicine and Cancer

 No one wants to be referred to as the lung cancer in room 5, or the brain tumor in room 3, yet mainstream medicine often compartmentalizes people by their disease process, and loses sight of the whole person.

 This is where integrative medicine is distinctively different in approach to patient care.
-The specialists at a functional medicine clinic focus is on the whole person, and bringing balance back into their life as they navigate through life-altering decisions.
+The focus is on the whole person, and bringing balance back into their life as they navigate through life-altering decisions.

 Integrative medicine addresses not only physical needs of the patient, but emotional, mental, and spiritual needs as well.
 Patient mindset surrounding the healing process can impact the outcome of the treatment protocol.